University of Missouri-Columbia: Induction & Mentoring

 - We helped arrange for the MS participant's internship to be with a mentor teacher who participated in MU's professional development program, A TIME for Physics First curriculum (http://physicsfirstmo.org/).
 We also met with this participant and provided study resources to help her pass the Praxis exam.

-- The new graduate from BS program was placed as a learning assistant in a Physics First classroom during the fall of her senior year.
+- The new graduate from BS program was placed as a Learning Assistant in a Physics First classroom during the fall of her senior year.
 After graduating, she accepted a teaching fellowship position in the same district, where she will use the Physics First curriculum and pedagogy.
 The TIR will continue to visit her and offer help next year.

 - We had no recent MU graduates to work with during 2012-2013.
 However, the TIR mentored three non-PhysTEC teachers, including extensive daily support for his replacement, and weekly meetings with all three.
+In 2013-2014, the TIR mentored one recent PhysTEC graduate and two (non-PhysTEC) CPS teachers.